netbootxyz/netboot.xyz-docs/docs/selfhosting.md

 #### Deploying with Docker

-You can also leverage docker to generate the netboot.xyz menu and disks in a container which then outputs the results of the rendered templates and compiled iPXE disks into a directory.
-First ensure you have docker installed and then run:
+You can also leverage Docker to generate the netboot.xyz menu and disks in a container which then outputs the results of the rendered templates and compiled iPXE disks into a directory.
+First ensure you have Docker installed and then run:

 ```bash
 docker build -t localbuild -f Dockerfile .